daronphang/coding_resources/computer-science/algorithms/dynamic-programming/basics.md

 }
 ```

-### Bottom-Up With Tabulation
+### Bottom-Up Method

-Avoids recursion by solving all related subproblems first.
-This is typically done by filling up an n-dimensional table.
-Based on the results, the solution to the original problem is then computed.
+Avoids recursion by solving smaller subproblems first.
+When solving a particular subproblem, we would have already solved all smaller subproblems the solution depends on, and their solutions would have been saved.
+This approach often has much better constant factors, since it has less overhead for procedure calls.